- The ‘morning after’ pill reduces the risk of pregnancy after unprotected sex.

 - you missed one or more of your usual contraceptive pills

-- you were sexually assaulted.
+- you were sexually assaulted

-Where do I go for the morning after pill?
+Where can I get the morning after pill?

 You can get emergency contraception without a prescription from: